tacyarg/cryptapi-service/README.md

 This service solves the problem of not having a way to transactionally facillitate deposits & withdraws using the cryptapi.
 This thin layer uses our wrapper and some application logic to create an abstraction.
 This abstraction allows our service to provide a simple and easy to use api, without having low-level understanding of the underlying cryptAPI.

 ## Why would I use this insted of the api directly?
 When using the cryptapi directy, by design, you have no way historically obtain transactions other than by using the `callbackURL` to listen for completed transactions and storing that locally.
-When having to do this, it makes things complicated to store and trace in my internal systems due to the requirement of always needing to have a listener online.
-My service solve this by allowing you to replicate horizontally.
+When having to do this, it makes things complicated to store and trace due to the requirement of always needing to have a listener online.
+This service solves this by allowing you to replicate horizontally with a basic efemeral instance.

 ## How do I know this code is stable?
 We maintain and support this library for you, here at [ChipSoft](https://chips.gg).
 This allows you to focus on intigrating payment solutions rather than worrying about the implementation details.
 Using this lib, you can have a working payment processed in minutes, no signup required.